 Both Bigg et al. (1987) and Ford (1987, 1991) thought that discrete pulsed calls were significant because of their frequent occurrences and their importance in creating the differences among dialects.
-Recently Reich et al. (2006 documented discrete whistle types.
+Recently Reich et al. (2006) documented discrete whistle types.
 Both Thomson et al. (2001) and Reisch et al. (2006) found that orca whistles are much more complex than previously suspected, and, among Northern Residents, most commonly occur during socializing behavior leading scientists to believe that, like discrete pulsed-calls, they are important to communication.
-Barry (2006) theorized that Southern Residents have the highest whistle rate during rest and when the whales are at distances of greater than 10m, whistles may have a communicative function primarily between members of the same pod as whistles don’t travel as far as pulsed calls and clicks.
+Barry (2006) theorized that because Southern Residents have the highest whistle rate during rest and when the whales are at distances of greater than 10m, whistles may have a communicative function primarily between members of the same pod as whistles don’t travel as far as pulsed calls and clicks.

 Miller (2004) found that orcas exhibit call-type matching behavior, in which after one whale calls, another will often respond with the same or very similar call.
 He also found that of the one or two most frequent calls produced, those calls occur in series a significant percent of the time.
-Weiland (2007) found something similarthat the most frequent call had patterns of repetition and that the calls are not random sounds, leading to the idea that the calls are structured enough to be classified as communication.
+Weiland (2007) found something similar: that the most frequent call had patterns of repetition and that the calls are not random sounds, leading to the idea that the calls are structured enough to be classified as communication.

 Although the aforementioned scientists have found many interesting call pattern occurrences, no study on the existence of direction change instigation calls in free-ranging orcas has been pursued.
 This topic warrants further study because knowledge of behavior triggering patterns in vocalizations may allow biologists to better understand behavioral trends and patterns as well as group cohesion and decision-making.
 In addition, his knowledge would allow biologists and conservationists to understand how behaviors may be changed by outside influence.
 It would further their ability to study short and long term behavioral shifts due to factors such as food quantity, disruptions in orca movements and activities as well as to understand if masking calls could result in pod dispersal and the unintentional separation of individuals from the pod.

 It is common in some terrestrial animals and birds for an individual to signal for group movement or change of foraging area (Radford 2004, Boinski 1993, 1996, Bradbury 1998).
-Green w, white-faced capuchin monkeys and squirrel monkeys have been found to have certain calls that instigate troop movement and direction change.
+Green woodhoopoes, white-faced capuchin monkeys and squirrel monkeys have been found to have certain calls that instigate troop movement and direction change.
 (Radford 2005, Boinski 1993, 1996, Boinski & Campbell 1995).
-Boinski & Campbell (1993, 1995) found that white-faced capuchins trills occurring during movement served to maintain contact, directionality and trajectory.
-They found that trills were the only call that triggered group movement and orientation demonstrated by white-faced capuchins were visually separated from their group who would periodically orient themselves to the others but only in response to a trill (Boinski 1993, Boinski & Campbell 1995).
+Boinski & Campbell (1993, 1995) found that white-faced capuchins’ trills occurring during movement served to maintain contact, directionality and trajectory.
+They found that trills were the only call that triggered group movement and orientation demonstrated by white-faced capuchins who were visually separated from their group and who would periodically orient themselves to the others but only in response to a trill (Boinski 1993, Boinski & Campbell 1995).

-The Pacific Ocean is, in some ways, not that different from the forests in which , squirrel monkeys and white-faced capuchins live.
-In these kinds of habitats visibility is low when individuals spread out during travel and foraging making vocalization vital to group cohesion, movement, direction and identity (Radford 2004, Boinski 1993, 1996).
+The Pacific Ocean is, in some ways, not that different from the forests in which woodhoopoes, squirrel monkeys and white-faced capuchins live.
+In these kinds of habitats visibility is low when individuals spread out during travel and foraging, making vocalization vital to group cohesion, movement, direction and identity (Radford 2004, Boinski 1993, 1996).

 In light of these similarities in habitat which could lead to similarities in group movement initiation, I have decided to focus my study on the following questions: Does a higher call rate occur shortly before direction change?
 Does a higher buzz rate occur shortly before direction change?